beginning of content

 Antibiotics

 Antibiotics are not generally used to treat flu.
 This is because antibiotics do not work for viral infections.
-If your doctor gives you antibiotics, they may be to treat complications of influenza.
+If your doctor gives you antibiotics, it may be because you developed a bacterial infection as a complication of your flu.

 Should I stay at home?